linschris/git-tutorial/README.md

 Now, our code is currently in stage 1, in the __working tree__.

-To say to Git 'our code is ready to be set in stone (our project's history that is) or staged', we do the following (`.` means all modifications, new files, but no deletions):
+To say to Git "our code is ready to be set in stone (our project's history that is) or staged", we do the following (`.` means all modifications, new files, but no deletions):

 ```git add .``` OR ```git add {file}```